 Name: Today's Date:

-Requested D tes for Time Off:
+Requested Dates for Time Off:

-Scheduled R tation and Location:
+Scheduled Rotation and Location:

-Steps for Red uesting Time Off:
+Steps for Requesting Time Off:

-Request form for time off must be submitted to the Clinical Education Director Assigned preceptor must review form and will approve or deny the request.
+- Request form for time off must be submitted to the Clinical Education Director - Assigned preceptor must review form and will approve or deny the request.

-or her direct also need to hours.
-Clinic ss or Emergency: Students should immediately notify their preceptor by speaking with him 2.
+Student Illness or Emergency: Students should immediately notify their preceptor by speaking with him or her directly.
 Email and text messages to preceptors are NOT acceptable.
-Clinical faculty (CED or PC) be notified of absence.
-Student should submit the Request Form for Time Off within 24 I faculty can require this time to be made up if it exceeds two days. e the dates you were off from the rotation:
+Clinical faculty (CED or PC) also need to be notified of absence.
+Student should submit the Request Form for Time Off within 24 hours.
+Clinical faculty can require this time to be made up if it exceeds two days.

+Please indicate the dates you were off from the rotation:

-1 weeks in a You are expe tend an Interview: Student should submit a Request form for time off to the CED at least vance to seek approval.
+Request to Attend an Interview: Student should submit a Request form for time off to the CED at least 1 weeks in advance to seek approval.
 CED can require this time to be made up if it exceeds two days.
-Sted to schedule interviews around your clinical obligations.
-If this is not feasible, please ame of the meeting, location, and dates you request off.
-This would count as a day.
+You are expected to schedule interviews around your clinical obligations.
+If this is not feasible, please indicate the name of the meeting, location, and dates you request off.
+This would count as a discretionary day.

-major life ev reviewed if y rersonal Reasons: Requests for time off for non-urgent personal reasons should be for not only and are NOT guaranteed to be approved by the clinical faculty.
-Requests can be ou submit a request form for time off.
-Please keep in mind when asking for this time: nese requests must be submitted at least 1 week in advance. nis will count as a discretionary day ustify why this event is more important than participating in a required rotation.
+Non-Urgent Personal Reasons: Requests for time off for non-urgent personal reasons should be for major life events only and are NOT guaranteed to be approved by the clinical faculty.
+Requests can be reviewed if you submit a request form for time off.
+Please keep in mind when asking for this time:

-Student Sign ture:
+- These requests must be submitted at least 1 week in advance. - This will count as a discretionary day

+Denied $\Box$

+Justify why this event is more important than participating in a required rotation.

+Date

+Clinical Faculty Signature:

-Clinical Esser Date
+Date

-CIIIIICAI FACU y Signature:

-Action Taker □ Denied □ Approved
+Approved

+Chudant Cianatura

+Action Taken: